GPUOpen-Tools/GPU-Reshape/ReadMe.md

 GPU Reshape was initially developed as a prototype tool by Miguel Petersen at Avalanche Studios Group, extending validation tools to shader side operations.
 It was then requested to continue development externally through an open collaboration on GPUOpen.

-Development is lead by Miguel Petersen, with support by:
+Development was supported by:

 - Lou Kramer (AMD)
 - Jonas Gustavsson (AMD)
+- Marek Machlinski (AMD)
+- Rys Sommefeldt (AMD)
 - Daniel Isheden (Avalanche Studios)
 - Alexander Polya (Avalanche Studios)
 - Wiliam Hjelm (Avalanche Studios)